 Public institutions and private businesses, government agencies, NGOs, and international organizations are finding it increasingly challenging to manage international security concerns.
 Security has become a complex problem in international relations, requiring a variety of approaches and perspectives.
-The track focuses on traditional and non-traditional security issues such as war and peace, nuclear proliferation, surveillance and intelligence, diplomacy as well as other matters impacted by shifting geopolitics.
+The track focuses on traditional security issues such as war and peace, nuclear proliferation, surveillance and intelligence, diplomacy as well as other matters impacted by shifting geopolitics.
 At the same time and recognizing changing security trends and an emphasis on human security, the track focuses on issues such as human rights, democratization, transnational crime and business risk.

 What You Will Learn